Management of Chemical Substances

 Laws and regulations on the handling of chemical substances are being developed both in Japan and abroad to protect the environment, as well as safety and health.
 There are also cases where countries have newly implemented chemical substance registration systems or modified existing ones.

-The Group takes necessary steps, such as registering substances in chemical substance registration systems in accordance with regulations in Japan and abroad, including the REACH Regulation in Europe and the Law concerning the Examination and Regulation of Manufacture, etc. of Chemical Substances in Japan.
+The Group takes necessary measures, such as registering substances in chemical substance registration systems in accordance with regulations in Japan and abroad, including the REACH Regulation in Europe and the Act on the Regulation of Manufacture and Evaluation of Chemical Substances in Japan.

 Guidelines on Chemical Substances in Our Products and Management of Chemical Substances